bonesoul/PSNBoosterBook/docs/getting-started.rst

 Quick start video
 -----------------

-This screencast will help you get started or you canr ead our guide below.
+This screencast will help you get started or you can read our guide below.

 ``TODO: VIDEO HERE``

-Quick start
+Quickstart
 -----------

 - Download the application from `https://psnbooster.com. <https://psnbooster.com/>`_ and install it.